Things Customer Service People Should Never Say

 The following phrases used in a customer service setting can kill a sale and possibly lose a customer.
 Here are some sayings retailers should avoid.

 I Don't Know

 Customers don't expect retailers to know everything.
 Still, when it comes to answering a product question or other inquiry, they do expect the salesperson to be confident enough in their knowledge of the business to provide an answer.

 Better: "That's a good question.
 Let me find out for you."

 All Sales Are Final

 Your shop's policy may not allow returns on clearance merchandise or other items.
 It's fine to let the customer know this, but retailers need to be flexible and allow a return or exchange against company policy if it comes down keeping a customer.

-Better: "Let us know if you're not satisfied and we'll make it right."
+Better: "Let us know if you're not satisfied, and we'll make it right."

 There may not be a more infuriating phrase in customer service than this one.
 If a customer has reached a boiling point and is ranting away, the best thing to say is nothing.
 Let the customer finish.
-Once he or she has gotten everything out, they will begin to feel better and may be more receptive to a solution.
+Once he or she has gotten everything out, they will begin to feel better and might be more receptive to a solution.